We’ve just implemented a ‘mega-menu’ for our rising-star Ecommerce client Evolution Organics.

 Like any significant development this one has taken time to plan and time to get the detail right.

-To see mega-menus in action check out almost any big retail ecommerce website.
-For example John Lewis, Debenhams, or Heals, a personal favourite of mine Sportfish, or any other big retail brand you care to think of.
+To see mega-menus in action check out almost any big retail Ecommerce website.
+For example John Lewis, Debenhams, or a personal favourite of mine Sportfish, or any other big retail brand you care to think of.

-What all these sites have in common is a menu that opens up from a horisontal – normally – bar near the top of the site.
+What all these sites have in common is a menu that opens up from a horizontal – normally – bar near the top of the site.

 If you’re responsible for a retail products website here are a couple of good reasons to consider mega-menus:

 Reason 1: mega-menus provide a great way to display lots of product categories

 Conventionally, you’d expect to see a product navigation down the left-hand side or along the top of a website.
 Amazon, one of the best known sites in the world, still runs a left-hand menu.
 However the nav is small: just 11 items: